jilliangmeehan/looore/content/Characters/Nod-Krai cast names.md

 I'm pretty sure Kyryll is meant to be a version of [Cyril](https://en.wikipedia.org/wiki/Cyril), an old Greek name (or a Slavic derivative like [Kirill](https://en.wikipedia.org/wiki/Kirill)).
 There are many interesting and important Cyrils, but one that caught my eye was [Cyril of Jerusalem](https://en.wikipedia.org/wiki/Cyril_of_Jerusalem)  — a saint who was supposedly "described as a preacher and liturgist by the pilgrim [Egeria](https://en.wikipedia.org/wiki/Egeria_\(pilgrim\))."
 There was also [a later Christian theologist](https://en.wikipedia.org/w/index.php?title=Cyril_and_Methodius) named Cyril who was partially responsible for creating the early Cyrillic alphabet in order to translate the Gospels into the Slavic languages.

-I've seen people saying that Chudomirovich is a patronymic, meaning "son of Chudomir."
+I've seen people saying that Chudomirovich is a patronymic, meaning "son of Chudomir" (And Chudomir is written on the gravestone in front of him).
 [Chudomir](https://en.wikipedia.org/wiki/Chudomir) is the name of a Bulgarian writer, although I haven't read any of his work yet.
 I've also seen some people saying *chudo* or *chudomir* mean "wonderland," which would be a cool little connection to Alice, but I can't find a real source on that.

 Flins is the most straightforward — it's the name of an "alleged" Slavic [deity](https://en.wikipedia.org/wiki/Flins_(mythology)) that could resurrect his worshippers when they died.
 The most interesting thing to me about Flins is that the accounts of him are really just about a supposed statue of him, sometimes destroyed or removed, but then restored.